-The process outlined below displays Per WAC 222-12-090 there are two alternative methods to determine for determining whether or not there are enough platforms present in a stand to trigger murrelet surveys.
+The Forest Practices Board has approved two alternative methods for determining whether or not there are enough platforms in eligible trees present in a stand to trigger murrelet surveys, see WAC 222-12-090.
 The Field Sampling Method employs sampling of candidate stands selected using local knowledge, aerial photographs, and inventory data.
 The Inventory Model Method utilizes the results of a platform model developed to query an inventory system and predict the likelihood of platforms.
 See Figure 15.2 below for a flow chart to aid in method selection.